Sod: Cultivation

 Mississippi State University developed a hydroponic method of cultivating sod in 2006.
 For the limited number of sod-exporting farms, this soilless sod may ship more efficiently and with less weight than traditional sod.
-Additionally, because ii is not grown in soil, it does not need to be washed down to bare roots or sprigs, shortening the time and cost of exporting it.
+Additionally, because it is not grown in soil, it does not need to be washed down to bare roots or sprigs, shortening the time and cost of exporting it.

 Impact on soils

-A study of sod farms in Turkey found harvesting sod causes a significant loss of topsoil and key nutrients, more than was found other kinds of agriculture in the region.
+A study of sod farms in Turkey found harvesting sod causes a significant loss of topsoil and key nutrients, more than that of other kinds of agriculture in the region.

 Immediacy

-Immediacy is a key factor In many applications, such as erosion control and athletic fields.
+Immediacy is a key factor in many applications, such as erosion control and athletic fields.
 Seed may be blown about by wind, eaten by birds, or fail because of drought.
 It takes some weeks to form a visually appealing lawn and further time before it is robust enough for use.
 Sod largely avoids these problems; with proper care, newly laid sod is usually fully functional within 30 days of installation, and its root system is comparable to that of a two-to-three-years-older seeding lawn.
 Sod reduces erosion by stabilizing the soil.

 Many cultivars and some species can only be reproduced vegetatively rather than sexually via seed.
 For these, sod cultivation is the only means of producing additional plants.
 To grow these varieties, turf farms use a technique called sprigging; recently harvested sod mats are cut into slender rows and replanted in the field.